CONNECTED TV ADS:

 - Amazon Prime

 Connected TV is different than broadcast and cable TV because it provides data and insights on viewers that can connect to additional data points from third party sources.
-Viewers are no longer generalized from small samples of viewing polls.
-Media teams (and the brands they represent) can analyze the viewer’s habits more granularly, making it possible to create highly target media campaigns that compete with the precision of programmatic display.
+Audiences are no longer generalized from the viewing habits of a small sample of television viewers.
+Media teams (and the brands they represent) can now analyze the viewer’s habits more granularly, making it possible to create highly targeted media campaigns with the precision of digital advertising.

 What About Programmatic Connected TV?

-Programmatic Connected TV refers to the way the ad inventory is digitally bought and ordered.
+Programmatic Connected TV refers to television ad inventory that is purchased via programmatic advertising – a media buying strategy that uses automation software to purchase ad inventory digitally.
 Inventory can be purchased in a few different ways:

 - Supply Side Platform